-Every meeting is threaded for added perspective, which is a life saver for Maria because come review time- She has every conversation in one place.
+Every meeting is documented for future reference, which is a lifesaver for Maria because come review time – she has every conversation in one place.

 Time to have a meeting!

-Based on some great feedback Sarah just got during her 1:1, she wants to adjust the recent Objectives she’s set for this quarter.
+Based on some great feedback Sarah got during her 1:1, she wants to adjust the objectives she recently set for this quarter.

-Within a couple of clicks, she is fine-tuning the key results for her goals.
-She also noticed that Sam left some feedback, so she quickly responds before updating the status on all her Objectives.
+Within a couple of clicks, Sarah is fine-tuning the key results for her goals.
+She also noticed that Sam left some feedback, so she quickly responds before finalizing her Objectives.

-She is about send some praise to the new hire about her great first week- But first, it’s coffee time. 🙂
+She is about to send some praise to the new hire about her great first week.
+But first, time for a coffee.

 Realtime Feedback & Praise

 Salma joined the company a week ago and already feels right at home.
-Her new teammate Sarah just sent her a lovely bit of recognition for Salma’s immediate contributions, even making sure to include their manager on the visibility settings.
+She just received a lovely praise from her new teammate Sarah, who also made sure to include their manager on the visibility settings.